-Reason 1 – Training evaluation enables you to identify ways in which you can improve your training.
+Training evaluation enables you to identify ways in which you can improve your training

-We will all have a drive to continuously improve the way we do our business.
-This applies to training as much as any other area and trainers can contribute towards the bottom line by developing the training we deliver.
+This applies to training as much as any other area.
+Trainers can contribute towards the bottom line by developing the training we deliver.
 Conducting effective training evaluation enables us to gather data upon which we can base our decisions for change – ensuring that the way we develop training enhances its value.

-Reason 2 – Training evaluation enables you to determine that your training is aligned with business objectives.
+Training evaluation enables you to determine whether it’s aligned with business objectives

 Improving the training that we deliver is one thing, but are we 100% sure that we’re delivering the right training?
 Evaluating the training that our personnel receive enables us to check that we are effectively equipping them with the right skills and knowledge to carry out their respective roles.

-Continuing to train people on processes/systems that are now not used by the business (and I have seen this in big organisations) is simply a waste of time.
-Letting people leave training with gaps in their skills and knowledge can at best limit productivity; at worst it can be dangerous.
+Continuing to train people on processes or systems that are now obsolete (and I have seen this in big organizations) is simply a waste of time.
+Letting people leave training with gaps in their skills and knowledge can, at best, limit productivity.
+And, at worst, it can be dangerous.

-Reason 3 – Training evaluation enables you to demonstrate the value that training is adding.
+Training evaluation enables you to demonstrate the value that training is adding

 Do you have management data that you can use to convince others within the company that the training department offers value?

 It is undeniable that training evaluation needs resources to be conducted effectively.
 You should be intelligently focusing where you commit your resources and as such you may conclude that there are valid reasons why you will not evaluate certain elements of training.
-This post may help with deciding were to allocate your resources – how to prioritise training for evaluation.
+This post may help with deciding were to allocate your resources: How to prioritize training for evaluation.